-Author: Domestic Correspondent
+Author: New Zealand Correspondent

 Opinion: Peter Williams.
 February 25 is a significant day for Bendigo — Bendigo in Central Otago that is.
 Like its Australian namesake, this district was built on gold.
 In Victoria, large-scale mining never entirely stopped; the Fosterville Gold Mine continues to operate as one of that state’s major producers.
 In Central Otago, by contrast, the last meaningful gold operations wound down in 1942.
 Now the question is whether Bendigo, Otago returns to the industry that created it.
 On February 25 a seven-member expert panel chaired by former High Court judge Matthew Muir KC started considering an application from Santana Minerals…